ChrisGreene-Chuboe/stk-app-sql/modules/stk_business_partner/README.md

 bp list

 # Add customer role to a BP
-bp list | where name == "ACME Corporation" | tag append --type-search-key BP_CUSTOMER
+bp list | where name == "ACME Corporation" | tag append --type-search-key bp-customer

 # Create from template
 bp list --templates | where name == "Standard Customer" | bp new "New Customer Inc"